Learning From The Professionals: EXCLUSIVE James Martin Interview

 Celebrity chef James Martin is a TV favourite on eponymous shows including James Martin’s Saturday Morning and James Martin’s Great British Adventure.
 He’s a familiar guest on countless daytime shows, and is much loved for his down-to-earth Yorkshire wit, charm and passions for intense authentic flavours in his cooking.
 He’s also recently been awarded Personality of the Year (at the Fortnum and Mason Food and Drink Awards).

 From motivated student to dedicated teacher, TV chef James has never lost his passion for learning and for sharing wisdom about good food.
 Our Founder, cookery school assessor, and fellow Yorkshireman James Day, caught up with James Martin at his Kitchen Cookery School, during one of his cookery masterclass experiences, popular with our customers, to find out what drives him and inspires him to teach others.
-The cookery school is one of our ‘ICSA Accredited Cookery Collection’ Cookery Schools, located with the grounds of 5 Star Chewton Glen hotel in Hampshire.
+The cookery school is one of the ‘ICSA Accredited Cookery Collection’ Cookery Schools, located with the grounds of 5 Star Chewton Glen hotel in Hampshire.
 James also recently commented publicly on his cancer diagnosis and recurrences.

 COMPETITION WINNERS: Our James Martin Live tour ticket competition is now closed.
 Our lucky winner is: Sophie Hyam.
 She will be going to see James in Birmingham in October.
 More competitions and offers available.
 Register for our newsletter below.